xebialabs/blueprint-cli/docs/blueprint-schema-v2.md

     default: Foo
   # A parameter with value
   - name: TestDepends # mandatory field (Validated)
-    # If value is specified, you can't have type, prompt, promptIf, default & options (Validated)
+    # If value is specified, you can't have prompt, promptIf, default & options (Validated)
     value: FOO

   files: